microsoft/industry/foundations/powerPlatform/readme.md

 ## Licensing and AD Tenants

-placeholder
+Organizations can obtain licenses by either licensing Microsoft Power Apps or Microsoft Power Automate specifically or by it being included in the license of another Microsoft cloud service offering.
+For example, both Microsoft 365 and Dynamics 365 provide entitlements for Power Apps and Power Automate.
+As with most Microsoft licensing, you can mix and match for users as appropriate, giving some additional entitlements.
+Further, any users in an organization can sign up for a Power App trial, unless explicitly blocked by the organization.
 ### Design considerations

 * Licensing is the first control-gate to allowing access to Power Platform components.
+* Licenses are tied to the tenant and the assigned Azure AD users/groups.
 * Power Platform provides different licensing constructs, as well as capacity add-ons and requires some planning in advance
 * D365 Trials are one-in-a-lifetime per Azure AD tenant
 * Pay As You Go (PAYG) is a low-risk entry to Premium functionality in Power Platform
 ### Design recommendations

 * Avoid creating multiple Azure AD tenants
-* Dev/test/prod environments can be isolated and controlled natively in the Power Platform, without needing separation at the identity control plane (AD tenant)
+* Dev/test/prod environments can be isolated and controlled natively in the Power Platform, without needing separation at the identity control plane (AD tenant).
+For secure usage of connectors related to Microsoft Graph - such as Office 365, Sharepoint etc., ensure a well-defined RBAC model is implemented to meet the security and data classification requirements.
 * Use the pay-as-you-go plan for apps that need to be shared with a large user base with infrequent and/or unpredictable use
 * Use an Azure Subscription for Power Apps to reduce license procurement overhead and consolidate with other service purchases
 ## Identity and access management